shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | InDays, InMonths | InDays |

- This attribute only applies to single advance, single payment transactions of term less than one year.
+ This field only applies to single advance, single payment transactions of term less than one year.
 For these loans, when the term of the loan is a number of months, Appendix J allows for the term of the loan to be expressed as either a number of months over twelve, or the number of actual 24-hour days in the loan over 365.
 For the former,